-Moyses Szklo, MD, DrPH, is a Professor of Epidemiology and Medicine (Cardiology) at the Johns Hopkins University.
+Moyses Szklo, MD, DrPH, is University Distinguished Service Professor of Epidemiology and Medicine (Cardiology) at Johns Hopkins University.
 His current research focuses on risk factors for subclinical and clinical atherosclerosis.
-He is also Editor-in-Chief of the American Journal of Epidemiology.
+He is also editor in chief of American Journal of Epidemiology.

-F. Javier Nieto, MD, PhD, is Helfaer Professor of Public Health, and Professor and Chair at the Department of Population Health Sciences at the University of Wisconsin School of Medicine and Public Health.
-His current research focuses on epidemiology of cardiovascular and sleep disorders as well as on population-based survey methods.
+F. Javier Nieto, MD, PhD, is Dean and Professor of Epidemiology at the College of Public Health and Human Sciences at Oregon State University.
+His current research focuses on epidemiology of cardiovascular and sleep disorders, population-based survey methods, and global health.